 Reasonable accommodation must be made for persons with disabilities who are unable to attend an interview due to their disability [24 CFR 8.4(a) and 24 CFR 100.204(a)].

-Families selected from the waiting list are required to participate in an eligibility interview.
+Families selected from the waiting list are required to participate in the eligibility process.